South Dakota Petty and Grand Theft and Shoplifting Laws

 Property and services.
 Property includes money, personal property (tangible or intangible), real property (land), vehicles, admission tickets, contract rights, captured or domestic animals, food or beverages, and generally anything of value.
 Services refer to things like labor, professional advice, public utilities, hospitality accommodations, admissions to exhibits, and the use of rental property.

 Intent to deprive.
 It doesn't matter if the thief intends to keep the property, sell it, give it away, or abandon it.
-Rather, the intent focuses on the owner's loss.
+Rather, the intent of theft laws focuses on the owner's loss.
 A person deprives an owner of their property by taking, withholding, or disposing of the property, thereby making it unlikely the owner will receive it.

 (S.D.
-Codified Laws §§ 22-1-2, 22-30A-1 to -10 (2021).)
+Codified Laws §§ 22-1-2, 22-30A-1 to 22-30A-10 (2025).)

 Petty Theft in the Second Degree